EkthaReddy/VSDSquadron-Mini-Internship/README.md

 # VSDSquadron-Mini-Internship
-An internship on RISC-V and VLSI using VSDSquadron Miniboard provided by Kunal Gosh in VLSI System Design(VSD)
+An internship on RISC-V and VLSI using VSDSquadron Mini Board provided by Kunal Gosh in VLSI System Design (VSD).

 ## Overview of the internship